 The base case business plan forecast for the next 3 years is used as the starting point for scenarios testing.
 The impacts of adverse scenarios are then evaluated.
-The results of these, evaluated as at 20 February 2021, are summarised below.
+The results of these, evaluated as at 20 February 2022, are summarised below.

-- Market Shock, 1 in 200 market losses over one year - A 23% loss in asset values over the year is applied to the Company's assets.
-This is equivalent to a 1 in 200-market shock as evaluated using the Company's internal capital model. - This results in the Company's regulatory free reserves fall to approximately \$32m, which is still well in excess of its SCR requirement. - Consecutive market losses (1 in 5) over three years - Three consecutive years of a 8% loss in asset values (roughly equivalent to a 1 in 5 market shock according to the Company's model), is applied to the Company's assets. - This results in the Company's regulatory free reserves falling by about \$7m, leaving the Company with regulatory free reserves of \$40m by the end of the projection period. - Large claim with reinsurance default - Under this scenario, it is assumed that the Company incurs a \$150m claim.
-Since this would be largely reinsured, it is also assumed that a 5% reinsurance line defaults (roughly equivalent to one of the Company's large Non-Lloyd's reinsurance lines), with a loss given default of 50%. - This results in the Company losing about \$8m in regulatory free reserves, leaving the Company still comfortably within its risk appetite zone.
-Although this scenario is extreme, involving a very large claim and reinsurance default, the impact on the Company's overall position is not significant. - Market Losses & Claim with Default - Under this scenario, it is assumed that the Company incurs a \$75m claim and a 5% reinsurance line default with a 50% loss given default.
-This is then combined with a 1 in 20 year market loss (as calibrated by the Company's internal model). - This scenario results in the Company's regulatory free reserves falling by approximately \$10m.
-This still leaves the Companies free reserves above its target risk appetite zone. - Catastrophe claim with reinsurance default - Under this scenario, it is assumed that the Company incurs a \$1.47bn claim.
+- Market Shock, 1 in 200 market losses over one year - A 27% loss in asset values over the year is applied to the Company's assets.
+This is equivalent to a 1 in 200-market shock as evaluated using the Company's internal capital model. - This results in the Company's regulatory free reserves fall to approximately \$44m, which is still well in excess of its SCR requirement. - Consecutive market losses (1 in 5) over three years - Three consecutive years of a 7% loss in asset values (roughly equivalent to a 1 in 5 market shock according to the Company's model), is applied to the Company's assets. - This results in the Company's regulatory free reserves continuing at approximately \$53m, which is still well in excess of its SCR requirement.

+• Large claim with reinsurance default

+- Under this scenario, it is assumed that the Company incurs a \$150m claim.
+Since this would be largely reinsured, it is also assumed that a 5% reinsurance line defaults (roughly equivalent to one of the Company's large Non-Lloyd's reinsurance lines), with a loss given default of 50%. - This leaves the company still comfortably within its risk appetite zone.
+Although this scenario is extreme, involving a very large claim and reinsurance default, the impact on the Company's overall position is not significant.

+• Market Losses & Claim with Default

+- Under this scenario, it is assumed that the Company incurs a \$75m claim and a 5% reinsurance line default with a 50% loss given default.
+This is then combined with a 1 in 20 year market loss (as calibrated by the Company's internal model). - This leaves the company still comfortably within its risk appetite zone and in excess of its SCR requirement.

+• Catastrophe claim with reinsurance default

+- Under this scenario, it is assumed that the Company incurs a \$1.47bn claim.
 Since this would be largely reinsured, it is also assumed that a 5% reinsurance line defaults, with a loss given default of 50%.
-This results in a \$25m stress of the Company's free reserves. - $\circ$ The Company's free capital falls below its SCR as at February 2021.
+This results in a \$25m stress of the Company's free reserves. - The Company's free capital is approximately its SCR as at 20 February 2022

-It may be noted that over the period 20 Feb 2020 to 20 Feb 2021, the Company's regulatory free reserves increased from \$46m to \$53m because of exceptional AP income over the 2020/21 policy year and strong investment returns.
-However, due to the Club's comprehensive reinsurance programme, the overall risk profile of the Club has remained broadly unchanged since 20 February 2020.
+It may be noted that over the period 20 Feb 2021 to 20 Feb 2022, the Company's regulatory free reserves decreased from \$52.6m to \$51.9m primarily due to increases in counterparty default risk and market risk offset by decreases in the underwriting risk.
+Due to the Club's comprehensive reinsurance programme, the overall risk profile of the Club has remained broadly unchanged since 20 February 2021.
 Hence, these scenarios and their impacts on the Company remain relevant.